NicBritz/PY_Snippets/README.md

 # PY_Snippets
-This is is a repository of Jupyter Notebooks filled with python code snippets to use as an interactive Python guide.
+This is is a repository of Jupyter Notebooks filled with python code snippets to use as an interactive Python 'learning' guide.